 More About SPISE – Curriculum, Culture and Environment

-SPISE is modeled after the well-known and highly successful MITES program at MIT ( http://oeop.mit.edu/programs/mites) for which Professor Cardinal Warde serves as the Faculty Director.
+SPISE is modeled after the well-known and highly successful MITES program at MIT (http://oeop.mit.edu/programs/mites) for which Professor Cardinal Warde serves as the Faculty Director.
 Professor Warde is also the Faculty Director of SPISE.
-Dr. Dinah Sah, Chief Scientific Officer at Voyager Therapeutics, is the Director of SPISE.
+Dr. Dinah Sah, Biotech Executive, is the Director of SPISE.

 SPISE strives for a balanced class of 50% girls and boys.
-SPISE students study university-level calculus, physics, biochemistry, entrepreneurship, and Mandarin and/or Caribbean unity.
+SPISE students study university-level calculus, physics, biochemistry, entrepreneurship, and Caribbean unity.
 In addition, they undertake hands-on, innovative experimental projects in computer programming, robotics and/or electronics/renewable energy.
-The Caribbean Unity and foreign language (Mandarin) courses are designed to sharpen the students’ communication skills and to highlight the global connectedness of the world in which we live.
+The Caribbean Unity course is designed to sharpen the students’ communication skills and to highlight the global connectedness of the world in which we live.

 SPISE instructors include university professors and lecturers from the Region and the Diaspora (including MIT), and senior management professionals from leading biotechnology and pharmaceutical companies.